rojo-rbx/rbx-dom/format/binary.md

 When stored as arrays, some data types have their bytes interleaved to help with compression.
 Cases where byte interleaving is present are explicitly noted.

 When the bytes of an array are interleaved, they're stored with the first bytes all in sequence, then the second bytes, then the third, and so on.
-As an example, a sequence of bytes that looks like `A0 A1 B0 B1 C0 C1` would be stored as `A0 B0 C0 A1 B1 C1`.
+As an example, the sequence `A0 A1 B0 B1 C0 C1` is stored as `A0 B0 C0 A1 B1 C1`.

 Viewed another way, it means that the bytes are effectively stored in 'columns' rather than 'rows'.
 If an array of four 32-bit integers were viewed as a 4x4 matrix, for example, it would normally look like this: